Tweak4141/discord.py/README.rst

     py -3 -m pip install -U git+https://github.com/Mecha-Karen/discord.py#egg=voice

-To install the development version, do the following:<br/>
+To install the development version, do the following:
 This section will become useful once we push this fork to PyPi

 .. code:: sh